-Check it out, parents!
-Our free, grant-funded program to help you with potty training and so much more is finally here.
+Our free, grant-funded program to help parents with potty training and so much more is finally here.
 Six months ago, Diaper Stork teamed up with Re-Think Green to conceive of a project that would save families money, reduce the amount of trash going to landfills, and make those “happiest babies and toddlers on the block” even happier than anyone thought humanly possible.

 This summer, our project received a grant from the Waste-Free Communities Matching Grant program, meaning that every dollar and volunteer hour we put into this initiative earns us a 2-to-1 match from the City of Seattle, up to the amount of our grant.
 We’ve been working hard assembling the team that will put in hundreds of hours of work to teach families the skills of infant potty training (EC, or Elimination Communication) and toddler potty training, share our cultural knowledge and spread the word about a lower-cost, zero-waste way to keep our babies and kids clean and dry.